bmcouma/bmcouma/README.md

 ## 🔧 Active Work

-* System optimization and IT support operations
+* Continuous system optimization and IT support
 * Backend systems and API development
 * Automation tools for business workflows
 * AI data pipelines and validation systems